 Yogic sleep is easy to learn because sleeping or relaxing is a natural phenomenon.
 We don’t have to make an effort to sleep (unless we are suffering from insomnia).

-But that said, during the Yoga Nidra sessions, your mind is very likely to drift into unconscious sleep as it gets more relaxed.
+But that said, during the Yoga Nidra sessions, your mind will likely drift into unconscious sleep as it gets more relaxed.
 This is normal for beginners, so don’t get disheartened.

 Whenever you feel you’re falling asleep, bring back your awareness and continue with the Nidra.
 This is similar to what we do in traditional meditation.
 Over time, you train your mind to remain conscious during yogic sleep.

-This state is easily achieved within a few minutes in practice, whereas, in traditional meditation, it requires some practice before you can access a deep psychological state.
+This state is easily achieved within a few minutes of practice, whereas traditional meditation requires some practice before you can access a deep psychological state.

 How to Practice Yogic Sleep: Four Easy Steps